Configure Panorama Appliances in High Availability for Prisma Access

 - The Panorama appliance peers must be of the same form factor (hardware appliances of the same model or identical virtual appliances) and same OS version and must have the same set of licenses.
 The premium support license is required for Prisma Access and Cortex Data Lake.

 - The serial number of the primary Panorama appliance is tied to your Prisma Access and Cortex Data Lake auth codes.
 If you have installed and set up the plugin on a standalone Panorama appliance, ensure that you use that Panorama appliance as the primary peer.
 If you need to assign this standalone peer as the secondary Panorama appliance, contact Palo Alto Networks support for assistance with transferring the license to the primary Panorama appliance peer before you continue.

-To set up your Panorama appliances in an HA configuration, complete the following steps.
+Set up your Panorama appliances in an HA configuration.

 - Set the primary Panorama appliance asPrimaryand the secondary Panorama appliance asSecondaryand be sure that the serial number of your primary Panorama appliance is tied to your Prisma Access and Cortex Data Lake auth codes.